NIRSpec Background Recommended Strategies

 The first background subtraction method is the pixel-to-pixel subtraction at count rate level.
 This method is always performed in practice by nodding, and can be implemented as in-scene or off-scene nods.
 For sources that are point-like or compact, an in-scene nodding strategy maximizes the on-source exposure time, and thus the signal-to-noise ratio (SNR).
 Several in-scene nodding strategies are implemented within the available dither patterns for each observing mode, and the recommended ones are highlighted in Table 1.

-For extended sources observed in fixed slit and IFU modes, observing the ″blank sky″ signal at a dedicated off-scene position is recommended.
+For extended sources that fill the aperture in fixed slit and IFU modes, observing the ″blank sky″ signal at a dedicated off-scene position is recommended.
 Pixel-to-pixel background subtraction processing will be performed only if the grating wheel has not moved between the target and off-scene associated background exposures.
 If the grating wheel moved between the target and background exposures (as would be the case if they were in different visits), pipeline processing will follow a more involved "master background" subtraction method described below.

 In this article, and all NIRSpec-related documentation, "nodding" is taken to mean that pixel-by-pixel subtraction is performed in pipeline processing.
 "Dithering" implies that a subtraction is not performed.
 Nods also provide improvements in data quality that are obtained from dithering.
 Observations that are specified as nodded in APT can be post-processed to skip the pixel-by-pixel subtraction (treating the nods as dithers), a strategy which might be advantageous for MOS observations of extended sources.
 Likewise, dithered data can be reprocessed to treat dithers as nods, which may be desired for FS observations, since nodding is not a supported option for this observing mode.